ajhc/ajhc/README.md

 * Support LPCXpresso NXP LPX1769 with demo.
 * Pass all regress test, and enable regress fail setting on travis-ci. https://travis-ci.org/ajhc/ajhc
+* No more depend on DrIFT.
+Use http://hackage.haskell.org/package/derive.